rajatasusual/realtime-vector-embeddings/README.md

    npm start
    ```

+   This will start the server with the default port 3000.

-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open index.html.

 3. Use the input field to type text and click "Submit" to generate vector embeddings.
 The results will be displayed on the graph, and you can interact with it to view similarities.